Tanjava/RPSLS/README.md

 Rock, Paper, Scissors, Lizard, Spock, also known as RPSLS, is a game of chance and is the exended and more complex version of the classic hand game 'Rock, Paper, Scissors'.
 This 'Lizard Spock' version has been made popular by the television show "Big Bang Theory.

-Each player picks a random variable and reveals it at the same time.

-- Scissors cuts Paper
-- Paper covers Rock
-- Rock crushes Lizard
-- Lizard poisons Spock
-- Spock smashes Scissors
-- Scissors decapitates Lizard
-- Lizard eats Paper
-- Paper disproves Spock
-- Spock vaporizes Rock
-- (and as it always has) Rock crushes Scissors

-The live game can be accessed and played here - https://tanjava.github.io/RPSLS/
+The live game can be accessed and played here - [RPSLS Game](https://tanjava.github.io/RPSLS/)

 # Table of contents
 - [Design](#design)